stallman-j/ekonomR/vignettes/basic-regression.md

 #> [1] "gdp000_pc"      "I(gdp000_pc^2)" "I(gdp000_pc^3)"
 ```

 This is all the lineup we need to get the equations set up.

+Now we can plug and play.

-First set up our equations, then make the regression models, then put them into a nice little list.
+First set up our equations.

 ``` r